honeysungra/springboot-interview-questions/Spring and Spring boot Annotations.md

 - _@Component_ is a class-level annotation
 - It helps in creating a loosely coupled and easily maintainable application by promoting the use of dependency injection and inversion of control.

+### @ResponseBody :
+-  It is typically used in combination with the @Controller annotation to create RESTful web services that return data in a format like JSON or XML.
+-  By default, Spring uses the MappingJackson2HttpMessageConverter to convert Java objects to JSON.
+-  In Spring MVC, if a method is annotated with @RestController, which is a stereotype annotation that combines @Controller and @ResponseBody, then @ResponseBody is implicit for all mapping methods in that controller.

 ### @Autowired:
 - The `@Autowired` annotation in Spring is used to automatically inject a dependency into a Spring bean.
 It allows Spring to resolve and provide the dependency at runtime, without the need for manual instantiation or lookups.
 - Spring automatically wires the dependency based on type.
 You can also use `@Qualifier` to specify a bean name if there are multiple beans of the same type.